KStasi/TON-Auto-Dns-Resolver/README.md

 As for the payment it stores power of 2 which we need to calculate real price.
 It allowes to store data compactly.
 Howewer it is less flexible.

 ## Error Management

+In order to provide clearer feedback for users sone custom error were added.

+90 - msg_value is lower than price;
+91 - time cathegory isn't defined;
+92 - zeros misssing(deprecated);
+93 - expiration time is too low(deprecated);
+94 - auth failed;
+95 - dns record do not exist;
+96 - owner is not defined;
+97 - attempt to registr subdomain wich is still active.

 ## How is it working?